ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/GitHub_web-based_editor/en.md

 ### New articles or translations

-An article is a folder with the original text (`en.md`) and its translations, which use different language-based file names.
+Articles are stored within folders with the original text (`en.md`) and its translations, which use different language-based file names.

 - To add a new **translation** for an existing article, right-click its folder and create a new `.md` file using [one of the supported file names](/wiki/Article_styling_criteria/Formatting#locales).
 - To add a new **article**, do the following:
   - Create a folder in an appropriate category following the [naming convention](/wiki/Article_styling_criteria/Formatting#folder-and-file-structure).
-If the article doesn't belong anywhere, create its folder in `/wiki/`.
+If the article doesn't belong anywhere, create its folder in the `/wiki/` directory.
   - Add the `en.md` file with the article's text to the new folder.

 ### File operations